• Bike Rental

 Historic town boutique hotels

-If you’re visiting the central Alentejo or the Serra da Estrela, town hotels are a great option.
+If you’re visiting the central Alentejo or the Historic Villages around the Serra da Estrela, town and village hotels are a great option.
 These hotels are often located in historic buildings or former palaces, and are a great way to experience the culture of the region, with a touch of luxury.
+Note that bookings can be hard to obtain in the high season!

 Rural hotels or B&Bs